near/community/meetings/transaction-runtime-wg.md

 * Standalone execution;
 * Fees, refunds, gas price and conversion of tokens to gas, economics

+## 01.10.2020

+- Fee upgrade PRs are not done this week.
+Will continue work into the next week.
+    - Bo was working on singleton `Cache` for entire node client.
+    - TODO (Evgeny): Disk estimation.
+Compare RAM-disk vs SSD measurements with instructions/wall-time measurements to get the idea about the disk overhead.
+    - Bowen: Network and disk from chain is not accounted in the fee estimator.
+- Runtime Fee Spec is in progress.
+- TODO: Write a NEP for moonglow-like sync transactions within Runtime.
+    - Max: Both async and sync calls.
+- TODO: Delete Account action change.
+Next step: write a NEP for this change.

 ## 24.09.2020

 - TODO: Delete Account action change.
 It currently creates Refund receipt to transfer remaining balance.
 It will not create an implicit account.
 Solution is to switch to Transfer action with regular `predecessor_id`.